Horns is a dark fantasy novel from 2010 and the second publication from American writer Joe Hill.

 - God Is Evil: Ig concludes that the reason why God allowed Merrin to be raped and killed is because he is actually not very fond of humans, and detests women in particular, because they, like him, can create life and also because they can redefine love as they see fit.
 He also compares him to a gangster, only offering his protection in exchange for blind faith and worship.

-- Held Gaze: Merrin first catches Ig's attention in church by flashing light in his face so he'll look up and see her staring at him.
+- Held Gaze: Merrin first catches Ig's attention in church by flashing light off her cross into his face so he'll look up and see her staring at him.

 - I Want My Beloved to Be Happy: Ig eventually finds a letter from Merrin explaining their breakup.
 She's dying of the same kind of cancer that killed her sister, and decided to push him away to spare him the pain of watching her die slowly and horribly.
 She hopes he'd find another girl and move on before realizing the truth..